andreykurenkov/andreykurenkov.github.io/writing/_posts/2016-1-13-organizing-my-emails-with-a-neural-net.md

     <figcaption>...
 And now neural nets </figcaption>
 </figure>

 If you take a close look at those beautiful OpenOffice Calc plots, you will see that the best Decision Trees managed to achieve on the test set is roughly 72%, and that neural nets could only get to a measly 65% - an F!
 Way better than random, considering there are 11 categories, but far from great.

 Why the disappointing result?
 Well, as we saw the features created for the dataset are very simple - just selecting the 500 most frequent words will yield a few good indicators, but also many generic terms that just appear a lot in english such as 'that' or 'is'.
 I understood this at the time and tried a few things - removing 3-character words entirely, and writing some annoying code to select the most frequent words in each category specifically rather than in all the emails - but ultimately did not manage to figure out how to get better results.

 #Enter Keras
-So, why am I writing this, if I did this years ago and got fairly lame results (albeit a good grade!) then?
+So, why am I writing this, if I did this years ago and got fairly lame results (albeit a good grade) then?
 In short, to try again.
 Having just completed a [giant 4-part history of neural networks and Deep Learning](http://www.andreykurenkov.com/writing/a-brief-history-of-neural-nets-and-deep-learning/), and in so doing learned what fancy modern terms like 'dropout' and 'relu' mean, it seemed only appropriate to dive into a modern machine learning framework and see what I could do.

 But, where to start?
 By picking the toys, of course!
-The framework I decided to try working with is [Keras](http://keras.io/), both because it is in Python (which seems to be a favorite for data science and machine learning nowdays, and plays nice with the wonderful [numpy](http://www.numpy.org/), [pandas](http://pandas.pydata.org/), and [scikit-learn](http://www.numpy.org/)) and because it is backed by the well regarded Theano library.
-It also just so happenes that Keras also has several easy to copy-paste examples to get started with, including one with a [multi-category text classification problem](https://github.com/fchollet/keras/blob/master/examples/reuters_mlp.py) that is almost exactly what my email problem.
+The framework I decided to try is [Keras](http://keras.io/), both because it is in Python (which seems to be a favorite for data science and machine learning nowdays, and plays nice with the wonderful [numpy](http://www.numpy.org/), [pandas](http://pandas.pydata.org/), and [scikit-learn](http://www.numpy.org/)) and because it is backed by the well regarded Theano library.

+It also just so happens that Keras has several easy to copy-paste examples to get started with, including one with a [multi-category text classification problem](https://github.com/fchollet/keras/blob/master/examples/reuters_mlp.py).
 And, here's the interesting thing - the example uses just about the same features as I did for my class project.
 It finds the 1000 most frequent words in the documents, makes those into binary features, and trains a neural net with one hidden layer and dropout to predict the category of input text based solely of those features.

 So, the obvious first thing to try is exactly this, but with my own data - see if doing feature extraction with Keras will work better.
-Luckily, I can still use my old mbox parsing code and so create the word features with Keras is quite easy:
+Luckily, I can still use my old mbox parsing code and so creating the word features with Keras is quite easy using its Tokernizer:

 {% highlight python %}
-def get_keras_features(folder,nb_words=1000,test_split=0.1):
+def get_keras_features(emails,nb_words=1000,test_split=0.1):
     (totalWordsCount,fromCount,domainCount,labels) = getEmailStats(emails)

     #...Some boring filtering in between code and print outs